 Observation 2: for the sub-array with phase controller implementation, the existing single element model can be reused with some clarification since it can represent the antenna characteristics well.

 Note 2: 16 × 8 means there are 16 vertical and 8 horizontal radiating elements.
-In the sub-array case, one implementation is 2 vertical radiating elements combined in a 2x1 sub-array
+In the sub-array with phase controller case, one implementation is 2 vertical radiating elements combined in a 2x1 sub-array

 Conclusions